Borris Miles: Texas House of Representatives

+Texas Senate

+Miles became a state senator in 2017.

+Miles participated in the 2025 Texas walkout, leaving the state in hopes of denying quorum for Republican efforts to pass a modified congressional gerrymander mid-decade.

 Personal life

-Miles is a resident of Houston, Texas.
-He grew up in Sunnyside, Houston, where he attended Yates High School.
-After high school, he received his Bachelor of Science degree in criminal justice and criminal science from Sam Houston State University.
-Miles is married to Cydonni Fairfax Miles.
+Miles is a resident of Houston, and is married to Cydonni Fairfax Miles.
 Miles is a member of the Theta Mu chapter of Alpha Phi Alpha fraternity.

 Miles conceived the Hip Hop 4 HIV program in 2007.
 The program was designed to combat the rising AIDS epidemic in the African American and Latino communities.
 Radio station 97.9 The Box and the City of Houston put on a free hip hop concert for those willing to be tested for HIV.